 Visiting Assistant Professor of Poetry

 THOMAS DEVANEY is a poet and writer.
-He is the author of four poetry collections, Calamity Jane (Furniture Press Books, 2014), The Picture that Remains (The Print Center, 2014), A Series of Small Boxes (Fish Drum, 2007) The American Pragmatist Fell in Love (Banshee Press, 1999), and a nonfiction book, Letters to Ernesto Neto (Germ Folios, 2005).
+He is the author of five poetry collections, Runaway Goat Cart (Hanging Loose Press, 2015), Calamity Jane (Furniture Press Books, 2014), The Picture that Remains (The Print Center, 2014), A Series of Small Boxes (Fish Drum, 2007) The American Pragmatist Fell in Love (Banshee Press, 1999), and a nonfiction book, Letters to Ernesto Neto (Germ Folios, 2005).

 Devaney is the recipient of a Pew Fellowship in the Arts (2014).
-Other awards include, MacDowell Colony Fellow (2006) and a summer residency at the Camargo Foundation in Cassis, France by the French American Cultural Exchange (FACE) (2008).
+Other awards include, MacDowell Colony Fellowships (2006 and 2015), and a summer residency at the Camargo Foundation in Cassis, France by the French American Cultural Exchange (FACE) (2008).

 Devaney taught and worked at the University of Pennsylvania for nine years.
 From 2001 to 2005 he was program coordinator of the Kelly Writers House.
 He was awarded a Distinguished Teaching Award from Penn's Critical Writing Program in 2008.